malloc-nbytes/assumption-sort/README.md

 void assumption_quick_sort(void *data, size_t len, size_t stride, int (*compar)(const void *, const void *));
 ```

+## Super Fun Facts About Assumption Sort
+1. There is an infinite number of lists that this algorithm will sort.
-In fact, this algorithm is on such a different level, you don't even need to call it and it will still work, you could argue it is *O(0)*.
+2. This algorithm is on such a different level, you don't even need to call it and it will still work, you could argue it is *O(0)*.

 This code:
 ```c